 Here’s a link that does a good job of addressing the spectrum of densities.
 Here’s their demonstration of 9.7 dwellings per acre:

 Come to think of it.
 11.3 dwellings per acre isn’t really that demanding.
 It’s on the border between single-family and attached town homes.
-If you’re thinking ‘you call that density??’: believe me, this lot/block size would be a market improvement for Waynesboro.
+If you’re thinking ‘you call that density??’: believe me, this lot/block size would be a marked improvement for Waynesboro.
 When you subtract away the non-residential areas, you’re left with a little less housing area in the plot I drew:

 There wasn’t a lot of thought that went into these boundaries.
 I just took the areas that are residential, more or less.
 Now we’re down to 340 acres.
 Dividing up our 8900 households yields a hair over 26 dwellings per unit.
 Falling back on the same site: